mvolkmann/blog/src/lua.md

 Both take any number of arguments.

-The `print` function adds a tab character between each value and a newline at the end of its output
+The `print` function adds a tab character between each value and a newline at the end of its output.
+It can be called with no arguments to only write a newline character.

 The `io.write` function does not add any characters between values and does not add a newline at the end.